Massachusetts blast site where 1 died moves to cleanup phase

 The Occupational Safety and Health Administration announced Friday that it had started an inspection into the company.
 The inspection is aimed at determining if the employer has complied with OSHA workplace safety and health standards.
 It could take up to six months.

-Smoke from the fire blew into a largely unpopulated area, according to the state Department of Environmental Protection, which added that initial air monitoring found no significant problems.
+Smoke from the fire blew into a largely unpopulated area, according to the state Department of Environmental Protection, and air quality monitoring near the site has so far detected no hazards.
+Area waterways are also being monitored.

 “There is no risk to the environment currently or to the community itself,” Salt said.

-The plant lies a little more than 30 miles north of Boston and has had a string of problems over the years – prompting U.S. Sen. Edward Markey of Massachusetts to say the company needs to provide answers about what happened.
+The plant lies a little more than 30 miles (50 kilometers) north of Boston and has had a string of problems over the years – prompting U.S. Sens.
+Edward Markey and Elizabeth Warren of Massachusetts and U.S. Rep. Seth Moulton — in whose district the facility is located — to write a letter to the company late Thursday demanding a full accounting of what happened.

-“We can’t keep excusing companies’ flagrant disregard for worker safety,” he said in a tweet.
+“This explosion is only the latest avoidable disaster at this facility, following years of serious safety violations, multiple fines, and other explosions,” the lawmakers said in the letter.
+“We write seeking the explanation as to why this latest incident occurred and how, after years of fines and regulatory enforcement actions, Seqens could have allowed unsafe conditions to persist.”

+Thursday’s explosion makes it “painfully apparent that your company has failed to create any meaningful or effective safety culture,” the letter said.

 A chemical fire in the building in June 2021 sent smoke pouring out of roof vents and prompted a hazardous materials team to respond, according to a fire department statement at the time.